 Joe H. Howard, Dora, Missouri, Nov.
-16 .- We are moving along nicely at Odom.
+16.-We are moving along nicely at Odom.
 Our young men are making nice talks on Sunday nights.
 I am now ready to devote my entire time to preaching the gospel.
-Should anyone need my services, they may write me at the above address.
+Should anyone need my services, they may write me at the nbove address.
 I want to attend the "get-together" meeting in Missouri, as I am anxious to meet more brethren in my home state; and I am anxious to see the work go forward in the various mission points over the state.

 Clovis T. Cook, Box 42, Spring Hill, W. Va., Nov.
-18 .- The work here, it seems, is at a "stand-still," due to various reasons; some over which we have no control; viz., the draft, rationing, etc. However, we shall do our best to overcome all within our power.
+18.-The work here, it seems, is at a "stand-still," due to various reasons; some over which we have no control; viz., the draft, rationing, etc. However, we shall do our best to overcome all within our power.
 We are looking forward to the initial appearance of the new song book, which we hope will stimulate an interest in the singing, generally.
 Have you read Gal.
 2:11-13, as suggested by Bro.
 Milner?
 Have you "boiled down" that report, as suggested by the publisher?

-Paul O. Nichols, 849 Wilcox Ave., Hollywood, Calif., Nov.
-13 .- The meeting at Cross Hollows, closed Oct.
+Paul O. Nichols, 849 Wilcox Avc., Hollywood, Calif., Nov.
+13.-The meeting at Cross Hollows, closed Oct.
 27, after eight days.
 I am to return next year for another meeting and one at Clio, nearby, Oct.
 29, 30, I was at Cross Roads for two sermons, and I worshiped at Mountain Home, a new congregation.
 Next, I enjoyed a week of preaching at Lees Summit, by Chester King, also the association of Brethren Gay, King, Robertson, and Lee.
-My next was at New Salem, Miss., in company with Bro.
+My next was at New Salen, Miss., in company with Bro.
 Gay, where we both preached.
 Nov.
 8, I began a meeting at Hammond, La.
 I am to close next Lord's day.

 M. J. Buffington, Rte.
 3, Box 61, Floresville, Texas, Nov.
 9.-I closed a good meeting at the Carter Church, near Davidson, Okla., Oct.
 31, without additions, but we believe much good was done.
-My next was West Monroe, La., where Bro.
+My next was Weat Monroe, La., where Bro.
 Castleman and I established a congregation about two months ago.
 They have a nice building partly completed.
 The Lord willing, they plan to finish it next spring.
 I have recently been associated with Brethren James R. Stewart, Lynwood Smith, and Clayton Fancher, gospel preachers.

 C. D. Palmer, Kinston, Ala., Nov.
-17 .- I had a pleasant visit with the New Salem Church, in Mississippi, preaching over Lord's day; after which Bro.
-Robert Falvey and I went to Hammond, La., where I held a short meeting.
+17.-I had a pleasant visit with the New Salem Church, in Mississippi, preaching over Lord's day; after which Bro.
+Robert Falvey and I went to Hammond, Le., where I held a short meeting.
 My next was Houston, Texas, preaching over Lord's day.
 We have some fine brethren there.
 I was glad to meet Bro.
 Joe Castleman there.
 I was glad to meet Bro.
-Jesse E. James on my visit to San Antonie, and I preached once at Buda, Texas; also two nights at Belton, which I enjoyed very much.
+Joe Castleman there.
+I was glad to meet Bro.
+Joe Castleman there.
+I was glad to meet Bro.
+Joe Castleman there.
+I was glad to meet Bro.
+Joe Castleman there.
+I was glad to meet Bro.
+Joese E. James on my visit to San Antonio, and I preached once at Buda, Texas; also two nights at Belton, which I enjoyed very much.
 I am now at Temple, intending to preach tonight, enroute to Waco for a short meeting.
 Pray for me.